thoughtram/blog/_posts/2016-01-06-taking-advantage-of-observables-in-angular2.md

 ---
 layout: post
-title: Taking advantage of Observables in Angular 2
+title: Taking advantage of Observables in Angular
 imageUrl: /images/banner/taking-advantage-of-observables.png
 date: 2016-01-06T00:00:00.000Z
 update_date: 2016-11-08T00:00:00.000Z
 summary: >-
-  Angular 2 favors Observables over Promises when it comes to async.
+  Since version 2.x Angular favors Observables over Promises when it comes to async.
 In this article we explore some practical advantages for server communication.
 categories:
   - angular
 tags: